Raleigh Hot Tub Store

 Diabetes

 Studies suggest that saunas and hot tubs may benefit those with diabetes.
-Sauna use can improve insulin sensitivity, while hot tubs may lower blood sugar and enhance vascular health, offering potential support for managing diabetes.
+Sauna use can improve insulin sensitivity, while hot tubs may lower blood sugar and enhance vascular health.
+The stronger cardiovascular response from hot tubs, as shown in the study, may offer additional benefits for managing diabetes.

 BenefitSaunaHot Tub

-Arthritis & Joint PainRelaxes muscles and improves circulation with dry heat.Hydrotherapy jets target joints, reducing stiffness and inflammation.
+Arthritis & Joint PainRelaxes muscles and improves circulation with dry or infrared heat.Hydrotherapy jets and significant core temperature increase target joints, reducing stiffness and inflammation.

-Sore MusclesHeat eases muscle tension and promotes recovery.Massaging jets provide targeted relief for soreness.
+Sore MusclesHeat eases muscle tension and promotes recovery.Massaging jets and higher core temperature provide targeted relief for soreness.

-Back PainImproves blood flow to reduce discomfort.Weightlessness and jets alleviate pressure on the spine.
+Back PainImproves blood flow to reduce discomfort.Weightlessness, jets, and greater physiological response alleviate pressure on the spine.

-Sleep QualityPromotes relaxation for better sleep.Soothing jets and warmth help you unwind before bed.
+Sleep QualityPromotes relaxation for better sleep.Soothing jets, warmth, and stronger physiological effects help you unwind before bed.

 Health Benefits Comparison